Table of Contents

 We recommend the Nolah Evolution 15″ mattress for side sleepers because our testers found that its plush model gave just the right amount of cushioning at the shoulders and hips while still maintaining an innerspring mattress feel.

 According to our Handbook Team’s survey of mattress consumers, 47 percent reported they’re side sleepers.
 We think the Nolah Evolution 15″ mattress is for them.
-It comes in as our best mattress for side sleepers because its AirFoamICE technology (designed to be breathable so it dissipates heat faster) provided comfort and pressure relief at the hips and shoulders during testing.
-This bed also includes mattress cooling properties for maintaining a comfortable temperature.
+It comes in as our best mattress for side sleepers because its AirFoamICE technology (designed to be breathable so it dissipates heat faster) provides comfort and pressure relief at the hips and shoulders during testing.
+This bed also includes mattress cooling properties to maintain a comfortable temperature.
 Additionally, we found that the brand’s support coil system provided targeted spinal support, which is crucial for side sleepers to alleviate pressure point pain.

-Our testers pointed out the responsive and plush nature of the mattress, highlighted by a Euro top and high-density foam base, which promises durability and ease of movement.
+Our testers pointed out the mattress’s responsive and plush nature, highlighted by a Euro top and high-density foam base, which promises durability and ease of movement.

 “Although this mattress has some plushness and sink, it was still pretty responsive.
 It was easy to move around without feeling that quicksand feel.”